By Sean Zucker –

 Okay, that’s a relief but how do you slim down the size of a tongue?
 Outside of trying to tie a cherry stem or non-stop talking, tongue exercises are hard to come by.
-The solution lies in understanding how a fat tongue is described.
-It is categorized by the inability to see your uvula (the ball like protrusion dangling from the back of your throat) while your tongue is out.
+A Sleep Apnea cure lies in understanding how a fat tongue is described.
+It is categorized by the inability to see your uvula (the ball-like protrusion dangling from the back of your throat) while your tongue is out.

 Luckily, there are several exercises that can reduce a tongue’s girth and volume.
 Better still, these “workouts” can be performed quickly in under 9 minutes in the comfort of your own home without consulting a medical professional.
 The simplest method consists of pushing the tip of your tongue against the roof of your mouth and sliding it backward, then repeating the process 20 times 3 times per day.
 Another method entails alternating chewing on either side of your jaw when you eat.
 Either method is easier than doubling down on crunches at the gym and probably increases your chance of getting a good night’s sleep.